vmware-nsx/demos-by-use-case/README.md

-# NSX Demos Organized by Use CAse
+# NSX Demos Organized by Use Case
 This page is a collection of curated demos covering the 4 key NSX use cases:

 Total number of curated demos/videos: x